 Located on the edge of Tadoba Reserve – home to tiger, sloth bear, dhole and leopard – is the luxurious, traditionally-furnished Bamboo Forest Lodge.
 With 19 villas dotted along the shores of the Maasal Lake, the grounds boast unrivalled birdwatching and excellent photographic opportunities.

-Together with around 60 tigers, Tadoba Andhari is home to rare Indian wildlife such as leopard, sloth bear, gaur, wild dog, hyena, and species of Indian deer like sambar, cheetal, nilgai, and muntjac (barking deer).
+Together with around 60 tigers, Tadoba Andhari is home to rare Indian wildlife such as leopard, sloth bear, gaur, wild dog, hyena, together with some species of Indian deer including sambar, cheetal, nilgai and muntjac (barking deer).

-Maharashtra's largest and oldest national park was created in 1955, and is one of India’s 25 Project Tiger reserves.
+Maharashtra's largest and oldest national park was created in 1955, and is one of India’s 50 Project Tiger reserves.
 The Tadoba lake sustains the marsh crocodile, which were once common all over Maharashtra.
-The area is also an ornithologist's paradise with a varied diversity of aquatic birdlife, and raptors.
+The area is also an ornithologist's paradise with a varied diversity of aquatic birdlife and raptors.

 An undisturbed forest, the park is not visited by many tourists and consequently, once a carnivore is sighted, either on drives, or from machans, you can spend undisturbed hours observing it.

-The park is 623 sq. kms in area, consisting of two forested rectangles of the Tadoba and Andhari range.
-Thickly clad hills form the north and western boundary, and to the southwest is a huge lake, which acts as buffer in between the park forest and the extensive farmland extending right up to the Irai Lake.
+The park is 623 square kilometres in area, consisting of two forested rectangles of the Tadoba and Andhari range.
+Thickly clad hills form the north and western boundary, and to the southwest is a huge lake, which acts as a buffer in between the park forest and the extensive farmland extending right up to the Irai Lake.